The Best 14 Retail Software Solutions for Retailers and Etailers

 Clover offers a 90-day free trial, which, if the software is good enough, is plenty of time to both try it and get addicted to the product.
 Designed for small and medium boutique shops, this solution features a POS, virtual terminal, returns & gift card management, bar code scanning, and online ordering as well as a reporting module.

-Designed for fashion, accessories, health, and beauty products in brick-and-mortar stores, this retail software for small business has a free version available as well as a free trial.
+Vend POS has been designed for fashion, accessories, health, and beauty products in brick-and-mortar stores, this retail software for small businesses has a free version available as well as a free trial.
 Otherwise, the solution comes with a price tag of $99 per month.

 Vend POS helps retail stores manage customers and inventory, accept payments, and offer a loyalty program to shoppers, among other features.